Snippet-Curator/snippet-curator-docs/src/content/index.md

 description:
 ---

-Snippet Curator is provided for free.
+Snippet Curator is open source and provided for free.
 You can download the latest version for Mac or Windows:

 <a href="https://github.com/Snippet-Curator/snippet-curator-releases/releases/latest">
 <button class="btn btn-primary">Download</button>